julyankb/freeport-nft-minter-tutorial/README.md

 # Minting NFTs on Polygon with Cere Freeport

+**Note**: Version 2 of this tutorial is underway and will include several usability improvements.
+Please stay tuned.

 In this tutorial, you'll learn how to connect a React frontend to Cere Freeport's smart contracts using Metamask and the Freeport SDK.
 You will learn how to:

 * Upload asset files (e.g., an image) to Cere's DDC.